 To receive an accurate cost for your requirements, we advise you to request quotes from a range of companies.
 Carefully compare their services, inclusions, exclusions, and costs.
 From there you can decide on the company that best fits your needs and budget.

 How does international health insurance work?

 - cancer treatment

-- Expat Assistance Programme (EAP)
+- Expat Assistance Program (EAP)

-How to choose the best international health insurance for you!
+How to choose the best international health insurance for you

 Make sure you know the claim process your insurers require.
 Some companies ask for a proper claim to be completed, while for others the original bill is enough.
 In some cases your insurance pays the hospital or doctor directly.
 In others, you may need to pay your medical bills yourself and then make a reimbursement claim.

 For instance, most insurers require you to contact them before any doctor appointment or scheduled hospitalization.
 They usually have a list of selected doctors and hospitals you can choose from for treatment.